syntaxseed/chrome-extension-bootstrap/README.md

 - main.js = executes when extension icon is clicked.
 - onload.js = executes when any tab finishes loading.

-## Use
+## How To Use

 1. In the Chrome extensions tab under `Settings`, turn on `Developer Mode`.
 1. Install extension via the `Load unpacked` button.
-Select the 'first-extension' directory and load that.
+Select the `extension-demo` directory and load that.

 ## Reference